 Years ago, when my kids were little, I never seemed to have enough time to Christmas shop - other than December 23rd and 24th.
 I’d plan a one-and-half day marathon shopping trip.
-Heading to the stores as soon as they opened, with my list of what to buy for whom, finishing up on Christmas Eve around 2pm - usually completing my mission with a few minutes to spare.
+I'd head to the stores as soon as they opened, with my list of what to buy for whom in hand, finishing up on Christmas Eve around 2pm - usually completing my mission with a few minutes to spare.

 That is, until the year I woke up on December 24th with a stomach bug.
 I’d felt it coming on while shopping the night before, but figured it was just stress symptoms.
 But nope, I was definitely sick and there was no way I could hit the stores to finish my shopping.
 Thankfully, my husband (who hates shopping) filled in for me and got the job done.